Generals, Flag Officers and Ambassadors' Course for Partners, GFOAC-P (former SERC)

 - NATO’s Projecting Stability agenda towards the MENA region;

 - the Syrian crisis and its regional ramifications;

 - The Crisis in Libya and its regional implications,

 Following the presentations by invited experts, discussion among participants, guest speakers and mentors continues over lunch.
 This tried and tested formula contributes towards further enhancing the range of useful perspectives on the topics under discussion.

-Prominent personalities who have spoken to the SERC include some of the highest NATO military authorities and Ministers from Partners Countries.
+Prominent personalities who have spoken to the GFOAC-P include some of the highest NATO military authorities and Ministers from Partners Countries.

-NDC Commandant, Lieutenant General Whitecross (CAN AF), as her predecessor, dwells on the importance of the Course as a major contribution to the College’s cooperation with the Alliance’s partner countries in the Mediterranean and Gulf region.
-The SERC offers a forum in the true sense of the term, fostering multilateral perspectives and a lively exchange of ideas on current topics of lasting importance, in a true spirit of academic freedom based on the Chatham House Rule.
+NDC Commandant, Lieutenant General Olivier Rittimann (FRA A), as his predecessors, dwells on the importance of the Course as a major contribution to the College’s cooperation with the Alliance’s partner countries in the Mediterranean and Gulf region.
+The GFOAC-P offers a forum in the true sense of the term, fostering multilateral perspectives and a lively exchange of ideas on current topics of lasting importance, in a true spirit of academic freedom based on the Chatham House Rule.